 Q2.
 What is the difference between a residential safe room and a community safe room?

 A2.
 A residential safe room serves occupants of dwelling units and has an occupant load of 16 persons or fewer.
 A community safe room is any safe room not defined as a residential safe room.
-The prescriptive solutions presented in FEMA P-320 may also be applied to community safe rooms if additional detailing and considerations are made to accommodate the unique requirements of community safe rooms (see Section 4.2.1 of FEMA P-320 for more information).
+The safe room design drawings presented in FEMA P-320 may also be applied to community safe rooms if additional detailing and considerations are made to accommodate the unique requirements of community safe rooms (see Section 4.2.1 of FEMA P-320 for more information).

 Q3.
 Should I have a safe room?

 A3.
 Chapter 2 of FEMA P-320 provides information to help homeowners determine whether their home needs a safe room.
 Building owners should ask themselves several questions when considering whether to install a safe room:

 - What is my risk of tornadoes and/or hurricanes?

 - What existing refuge options do I have if a tornado or hurricane occurs in my location?